JPIAMRCOINCIDE/MicrobialGenomics/_episodes/72_Genome_Annotation.md

 > > $ cd ~/annotation/barcode02
 > > $ grep -c "hypothetical protein" barcode02.gbk
 > >
-> > barcode02/barcode02.txt:CDS: 479
+> > barcode02/barcode02.txt:CDS: 1313
 > >
-> > About 2500 E. coli genes cannot be assigned a function by Prokka.
+> > About 1300 E. coli genes cannot be assigned a function by Prokka.
 What would be a method to figure out what these genes are coding for?
-What could be the reason the number of hypothetical proteins is lower?
 > > ~~~
 > > {: .output}
 > {: .solution}